Tyrone Sconce by Robert Abbey

 So, you want to be able to have bright light for getting ready in the morning and less light in the evenings when you are relaxing in the tub.
 Impossible?
 Not at all.
 There are several creative ways to get both mood and task lighting in a bathroom.

-- Install a decorative ceiling light.
-Small chandeliers and semi-flushmounts can set a relaxed and romantic mood when the other bathroom lights are turned off.
+- Install a decorative ceiling light if you have room in your bathroom.
+Small chandeliers and semi flush ceiling lights can set a relaxed and romantic mood when the other bathroom lights are turned off.

 - Add a small lamp.
 This is especially ideal if there's extra room on your bathroom counter.
 There's a wide range of lamp styles, so you can easily express your own sense of style.